-- False ceilings above PIN Pads
+- False ceilings above PIN pads

 - Boxes used to hold leaflets

+- Overlays or plastics

-- Charity boxes next to PIN Pads
+- Charity boxes next to PIN pads

 Understanding how and where criminals can hide cameras helps to reduce such threats.
-While the area around a cash desk is a prime location for merchandise, it is essential that stands containing goods, leaflets, or even charity boxes must not be situated next to, or near,

-PIN Pads or POS terminals.
+While the area around a cash desk is a prime location for merchandise, it is essential that stands containing goods, leaflets, or even charity boxes must not be situated next to, or near, PIN pads, ATMs, or POS terminals.
 Train staff to be aware of any changes to the area around the till, especially any new boxes that appear, which could house a covert camera.

 As part of the ongoing check of your merchant location, staff should also pay close attention to the ceiling area, especially where there is a false ceiling.
 It is very difficult to spot the very small hole required for the camera, so look for the more obvious signs of entry or change, such as a tile that has been lifted, moved, or handled.
-Refer to Chapter 1, "Examples of Terminal Fraud," for a visual example.
+Refer to Chapter 1, Image 6 in "Examples of Terminal Fraud," for a visual example of such a camera.